abhirockzz/JAXRS2-0-Custom-Marshalling/README.md

-Custom payload marshalling features in JAXRS 2.0 (RESTful web services API in Java EE 7)
+Java EE 7: Payload marshalling using RESTful web services using JAX-RS 2.0
 ===========================

 Consider a scenario where we already have rich domain Java objects available to us.
 But